Energy crop: Gas biomass (methane)

 Whole crops such as maize, Sudan grass, millet, white sweet clover, and many others can be made into silage and then converted into biogas.

 Anaerobic digesters or biogas plants can be directly supplemented with energy crops once they have been ensiled into silage.
 The fastest-growing sector of German biofarming has been in the area of "Renewable Energy Crops" on nearly 500,000 ha of land (2006).
 Energy crops can also be grown to boost gas yields where feedstocks have a low energy content, such as manures and spoiled grain.
 It is estimated that the energy yield presently of bioenergy crops converted via silage to methane is about 2 GWh/km² annually.
 Small mixed cropping enterprises with animals can use a portion of their acreage to grow and convert energy crops and sustain the entire farm's energy requirements with about one-fifth of the acreage.
 In Europe and especially Germany, however, this rapid growth has occurred only with substantial government support, as in the German bonus system for renewable energy.
-Similar developments of integrating crop farming and bioenergy production via silage-methane have been almost entirely overlooked in N. America, where political and structural issues and a huge continued push to centralize energy production has overshadowed positive developments.
+Similar developments of integrating crop farming and bioenergy production via silage-methane have been almost entirely overlooked in North America, where political and structural issues and a huge continued push to centralize energy production has overshadowed positive developments.